btdat2506/DHPharmacities/Doc/Classes/DAO_And_Model.md

 ### 3. Bill
 #### Attributes:
-- `orderNumber`: Unique identifier for the bill (format: "HD-timestamp-random").
+- `orderNumber`: Unique identifier for the bill using "Timestamp-based with Sequential Incrementation" algorithm (format: "HD-timestamp-XXXXX", XXXXX is incremental).
 - `userId`: ID of the user who placed the order.
 - `shippingName`: Name for shipping.
 - `shippingPhone`: Phone number for shipping.